alonho/course/doc/internals.md

       File "<stdin>", line 1, in <module>
     AttributeError: can't set attribute

-property is a built-in utility decorator that generates descriptor objects.
+property is a built-in utility decorator that generates descriptor objects. it's useful for calculated values and readonly attributes.

 ---